Spirits who loved a most enjoyable public place, like to visit it or stay.

-The city council decided to make lemonade out of lemons, and treat this as an opportunity to bring this historical treasure up to code; renovate and restore this almost 100 year old building.
+The city council decided to make lemonade out of lemons, and treat this as an opportunity to bring this historical treasure up to code, renovating and restoring this almost 100-year-old building.
 The Tacoma City Council allocated a starting sum of 1.7 million dollars.
-In the plan designed, building improvements included a new roof, rotted wood replacement, heated floors, and several rooms downstairs to house educational classrooms were scheduled work projects.
+Building improvements included a new roof, replacement of rotted wood, new heated floors, and several rooms downstairs to house educational classrooms.
 These multipurpose rooms would be made available for programs such as the Science and Math Institute – “a Point Defiance-based high school that’s part of Tacoma Public Schools”.

-However, the Tacoma City Council knew full well that probably more work than expected might be required in their efforts.
+However, the Council knew full well that probably more work than expected might be required.
 It is always an adventure when renovating a fixer-upper opportunity.
-Sure enough, while preparing to seal the foundation, a contractor discovered that the 100 year old concrete, made from salt-covered gravel from the sound was disintegrating where it had gotten wet over the years, breaking off in his hand.
+Sure enough, while preparing to seal the foundation, a contractor discovered that the 100 year old concrete, made from salt-covered gravel from the sound, was disintegrating where it had been exposed to water over the years, breaking off in his hand.
 Such was the case for the veranda and exterior stairs as well.
 All the cement used in the building would need to be reinforced as well.
 Uh oh!

 Another problem was revealed under the plaza area, where the parking lot once stood.
 It was discovered that the plaza was built upon trash, old logs and stumps.
-Sturdier soil would have to replace this unstable material, so that it could be turned back into what was there 100 years ago, a grass and trolley yard with tracks.
-The Tacoma City Council didn’t blink an eye; A lot more money was provided for this now rather huge project.
+Sturdier soil would have to replace this unstable material, so that it could be turned back into what it was 100 years ago, a grass and trolley yard with tracks.
+The Tacoma City Council didn’t blink an eye.
+More money was provided for this now rather huge project.

 When we visited the Pagoda during the summer of 2012, the major renovation projects were in full force.
-The entire building was inclosed in fencing, but we could make out the lovely Pagoda roof! … It was obvious then that this old, beloved building is getting a first-rate make-over that it deserves.
-There is to be a grand reopening day on January 12th, 2013, as all the renovations, and improvements to code have been finished and the community is ready to celebrate!!
+The entire building was enclosed in fencing, but we could make out the lovely Pagoda roof! … It was obvious then that this old, beloved building was getting a first-rate makeover that it deserves.
+A grand reopening was scheduled for January 12th, 2013, as all the renovations, and improvements to code would be finished and the community ready to celebrate!!

-The total cost came to nearly 7 million dollars, but it was well worth it in the eyes of the people of Tacoma.
-Opportunities to put this building to work continues to be promising!
-It will continue to be a popular spot for events and weddings, plus the school district probably pays a fee for the use of the rooms downstairs.
+The total cost came to nearly seven million dollars, but it was well worth it in the eyes of the people of Tacoma.
+Opportunities to put this building to work are promising!
+It will continue to be a popular spot for events and weddings, and the school district probably pays a fee for the use of the rooms downstairs.
 Other groups will also want to schedule their events here as well.

 HISTORY OF MANIFESTATIONS

-People who find a public place to be most enjoyable, memorable and fun, like to visit it or stay there after they die.
+People who find a public place to be most enjoyable, memorable and fun, like to visit it or stay there after they pass away.

-At The Pagoda and surrounding areas, many people throughout the eras enjoyed themselves here at an event, or a day at the park.
+At The Pagoda and in surrounding areas, many people through the years have enjoyed themselves here at an event, or a day at the park.
 There were probably changing rooms in the bathrooms on the first floor.

-A homeless man who enjoyed staying in the area of the Pagoda, died on its lower level patio sometime in the 1990s.
+A homeless man who enjoyed staying near the Pagoda, died on its lower level patio sometime in the 1990s.

-People who die while they are supposed to be having a good time of rest and recreation, perhaps aren’t ready to accept their sudden demise.
+People who die while in the middle of enjoying rest and recreation sometimes aren’t ready to accept their sudden demise.

-Perhaps some folks died in the process of having fun at an event, had a trolley accident, drowned in the ocean, were mugged in the Park, etc.
+Folks may have died in the process of having fun at an event, perished in trolley accidents, drowned in the ocean, or been mugged in the park.

-The wife of the husband who killed himself, could be looking for him to be reunited on the same level.
-She was looking forward to being with her husband once more after visiting her parents, but instead died in the water in an accident that wasn’t supposed to happen.
+The spirit of the wife of the husband who killed himself could be searching for him to be reunited.
+She was looking forward to being with him once more after visiting her parents, but instead died in the water in an accident that wasn’t supposed to happen.